nezaboodka/reactronic/README.md

         <div>{this.props.model.content}</div>
       </div>
     )
-  } // render is subscribed to "url" and "content"
+  } // render is listening to "url" and "content"
 }
 ```